600k Calendared Rando Ride

 This course definitely involved climbing.
 And my lack of endurance training, especially for the past 1.5 months, showed.
 I had brought along some Aspercreme with lidocaine in case I got “hot feet,” and I ended up using it not only on my feet but also the palms of my hands.
 My rump was a little warn out by the end of the ride.
 I’m definitely going to have to start doing some endurance training if I plan to enter the Taste of Carolina 1200k in October.
 I also found my headlight system I used on this ride was not adequate.
 I’m planning to upgrade before October rolls around.

 As far as the ride went I tagged along with the fast group for the first 20 miles.
 I think there were 7 or 8 of us.
 I saw no point continuing at their clip (something like a 20 mph average) over small rolling hills.
-Soon before arriving at Ctrl-2 I was caught by 2 guys (Chris and Gary) who I rode with to Ctrl-2.
+Soon before arriving at Ctrl-2 I was caught by 2 guys (Chris Pearson and Gary Sclar) who I rode with to Ctrl-2.
 They pretty much went my pace throughout the ride because I kept seeing them coming to the controles as I was leaving.
-At Ctrl-3 I had a short conversation with a rider who had been in the fast group, but he too had backed off.
+At Ctrl-3 I had a short conversation with a rider (Jeff Mangieri?) who had been in the fast group, but he too had backed off.
 We rode together almost to the top of the big climb leading to Ctrl-6 (the sleepover controle).
 I fell off the back, and when it got dark it was tough coming down the hills with my headlight system.

 It had been a long time since I’d visited Brattleboro.
 My recollection is that is where the cycling magazine VeloNews started out.
 But on this ride it was just the location of Ctrl-4.
 Of all of the controles, Brattleboro was the prettiest and the only one of note.
 The high temp for Day 1 was supposed to only be 77 degrees.
 But I was told by other participants that their Garmin devices were registering numbers in the 90s.
 Day 2 was pretty close to a duplicate of Day 1 weather wise.
 Fortunately the hot temps only came out in early afternoon and didn’t last all that long.

 I arrived at Ctrl-6 for a meal and nap around 11:40 PM as I recall.
 Chris and Gary had beaten me there since they climb better than I do.
 And my riding buddy for much of the ride had gotten there, too.
 I never did get his name.
 I’m such a slacker when it comes to names sometimes.
 I got to bed around 12:30 after taking a VERY cold shower.
 And I was back out on the bike at 3:45.
 I finished the ride at just after 4 PM.
 My ride time was something like 36 hrs and 7 minutes.
+CLICK HERE for the official results page.
 So now I have a Super Randonneur series of rides under my belt.
 Don’t feel any different.
 Just two rides to go to get my RUSA Cup award: 1000k and 1200k.
 I know, they are the two long ones.
 But I’ve only been doing this stuff for 7 months now.

 This route passed through four states: MA, CT, NH, and VT.
 So far this year I have also done rides that pass through PA, NJ, NY, and VA.
 Only two more states and I’ll qualify for the American Explorer award.
+I’m signed up for a 300k in MD in Sept, and expect to participate in a 1200k in NC in Oct.
+That should get me to the magic 10!

 Below is an image of the route.
 Click on it to see the map at RWGPS.